lightweight

 7za is a built in binary that can compress and decompress 7zip files

-x extracts the file contents
+where x extracts the file contents

 the file is password protected, luckily we have john to help us bruteforce creds